Sector Update: Tech Stocks Advance Premarket Thursday

-Technology stocks were advancing premarket Thursday with the Technology Select Sector SPDR Fund (XLK) up 1.3% and the SPDR S&P Semiconductor ETF (XSD) 1.9% higher recently.
+Technology stocks were advancing premarket Thursday with The Technology Select Sector SPDR Fund (XLK) up 1.3% and the SPDR S&P Semiconductor ETF (XSD) 2.3% higher.

-Bumble (BMBL) shares fell past 39% after it lowered its 2024 revenue growth outlook.
+Cisco Systems (CSCO) shares were up nearly 8% after the company overnight posted a slower-than-anticipated decline in fiscal Q4 non-GAAP earnings and sales, and outlined a restructuring program.

-CyberArk Software (CYBR) shares were up over 5% after it reported increases in Q2 non-GAAP net income and revenue.
-The company also raised its full-year guidance for non-GAAP net income per share and revenue.
+NICE (NICE) stock was over 7% higher after the company reported higher Q2 adjusted earnings and revenue in addition to raising its 2024 non-GAAP earnings guidance.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.